The Laplace transform of a continuous time signal x(t) can be expressed as:

 Mathematical expression

-Region of convergence: the region in s-plane, where the mathematical expression is valid.
+Region of convergence: the region in the complex s-plane, where the mathematical expression is valid.

 x(t)=e−tu(t)